 Solid Wood Packaging Material – Air Freight Packaging Requirements Include Environmental Care

 Solid wood packaging material requirements in air freight is nothing new and it will continue to play a major role in logistics.
 Transport and environment are inseparably connected and ISPM 15 has become the international standard.
 As packaging is a part of transport, the materials used for packaging goods are governed by internationally applicable regulations.

 Wood and wood based products have been and are still being used widely in packaging, for not only land based transport but also for moving goods by air and by sea.
 Irrespective of the mode of transport, environmental protection is a part of freight forwarding.
 Solid wood packing is the relevant theme here I shall try to present as much information as possible.
 I shall be grateful to the reader for any additional information.

-The regulation that is internationally recognised and applicable for all solid wood packaging materials is the ISPM 15.
+The regulation that is internationally recognised and applicable for solid wood packing material is the ISPM 15.
 The full document can be downloaded here.
 The current adopted versions of ISPMs are available for download on www.ippc.int.